SPECIAL OLYMPICS NEW YORK PRESIDENT & CEO STACEY HENGSTERMAN LAUNCHES #Fit5NY CHALLENGE FOR 2019

 Tuesday, Jan.
 1, 2019

-ALBANY, NY — Special Olympics New York President & CEO Stacey Hengsterman today announced #Fit5NY, a five-week social media campaign that encourages athletes, fans, coaches and partners of the statewide organization to use Fit 5, a fitness resource created by Special Olympics that promotes a healthy lifestyle through consistent physical activity, nutrition, and hydration.
+ALBANY, NY — Special Olympics New York President & CEO Stacey Hengsterman today announced #Fit5NY, a five-week program that encourages athletes, fans, coaches and partners of the statewide organization to use Fit 5, a fitness resource created by Special Olympics that promotes a healthy lifestyle through consistent physical activity, nutrition, and hydration.

 Fit 5 aims to improve athlete heath through a routine of exercising five times per week, eating fruits and vegetables five times per day, and drinking five bottles of water per day.